 This subsidy will partly compensate for the initial investment costs of the device.
 The actual compensation depends on which device you purchase and its energy performance.

 When do you qualify?

-You are a business owner (in Dutch) with a valid Dutch Commercial Register (KVK) number.
+You are a business owner (in Dutch) with a valid Dutch Business Register number (KVK-nummer).
 This includes:

 - self-employed professionals